-There is an abundance of communication tools built directly in your intranet, you just need to pick the best tools that will engage your unique workforce, making it essential.
+There is an abundance of communication tools built directly into your intranet.
+You just need to pick the best tools that will engage your unique workforce, making it essential.

-Apple is known for designing products that have a sophisticated, clean design but are incredibly easy to use and adopt.
-Apple’s cult following that tunes in just to hear a keynote address about the new products attracts millions of viewers, which is a testament to the fact Apple has achieved the trifecta of clean, simple and sophisticated design and usability.
+Apple is known for designing products that have a sophisticated, clean design but are incredibly easy to use and adapt.
+Apple’s cult following that tunes in just to hear a keynote address about the new products attracts millions of viewers, which is a testament to the fact Apple has achieved the trifecta of clean, simple, and sophisticated design and usability.

-With Mega Menu Navigation you can easily expand the real-estate of your traditional menu navigation by up to four times.
+With Mega Menu Navigation, you can quickly expand the real-estate of your traditional menu navigation by up to four times.
 Your global menu navigation on the top of your intranet should easily direct your employees to the primary areas of your intranet with ease and clarity.

-Additionally, you can add a left navigation to your intranet home page, team site or simply any webpage to provide employees access to quick links they use daily, such as a common form, document, site or resource (internal or external to the intranet).
-Here you can also decide if using a task-based menu is more advantageous for your users (e.g. Complete Your Timesheet vs. Timesheet Form).
+Additionally, you can add left-hand side navigation to your intranet home page, team site, or simply any webpage to provide employees access to quick links they use daily.
+For example, a common form, document, site, or resource (internal or external to the intranet).
+Here you can also decide if using a task-based menu is more advantageous for your users (e.g., Complete Your Timesheet vs. Timesheet Form).

 Unfortunately, many employees have had this experience with poor intranet search.
-They have given up using search on their intranet altogether because it never finds what they need, with countless hours wasted and productivity halted.
-Believe it or not, an accurate intranet search is critical to the success and adoption of your intranet.
+They have given up using the search on their intranet altogether because it never finds what they need, with countless hours wasted and productivity halted.
+Believe it or not, an accurate intranet search is critical to your intranet’s success and adoption.
 Not many intranet buyers consider this when researching intranet solutions, but it can quickly be the determining factor between the adoption or rejection of your intranet.

-First, outstanding intranet search needs to be accurate (duh!), but it also needs to allow your users to search and refine searches they way they use popular intranet search engines.
-This can be done with one-click search filters, visual preview displays of search results and advanced intranet options to customize searches.
+First, an outstanding intranet search needs to be accurate (duh!), but it also needs to allow your users to search and refine searches the way they use popular intranet search engines.
+You can do this with one-click search filters, visual preview displays of search results, and advanced intranet options to customize searches.
 To learn more about revolutionary intranet search, check out our latest release – Super Search.

-Last but surely not least, is helping your employees learn how to use your intranet quickly and memorable.
+Last but surely not least is helping your employees learn how to use your intranet quickly and memorable.
 An excellent way of doing this is with interactive tutorials that lead the user through performing the actual task step-by-step on your intranet, not simply by passively watching a video.
-Interactive Tutorials are incredibly powerful, memorable tools that make learning how to use the intranet and perform tasks on the intranet simple, easy and fun.
+Interactive Tutorials are compelling, memorable tools that make learning how to use the intranet and perform tasks on the intranet simple, easy, and fun.

 Build a tutorial to help employees complete their Employee Profile on the intranet or teach them how to complete a routine Online Form.
-Interactive Tutorials can be used for simple or complex procedures for end users or intranet admins.
+Interactive Tutorials are helpful for simple or complex procedures for end-users or intranet admins.
 The point is leading through doing increases intranet adoption exponentially.

 Have you ever been on the receiving end of a one-way conversation?
-These conversations make you feel juvenile, useless and quickly bored.
-This is exactly the way your employees can feel when information is forced on them through the intranet but their opinion, comments, and feedback are never requested in return.
+These conversations make you feel juvenile, useless, and quickly bored.
+This is exactly how your employees can feel when information is forced on them through the intranet, but their opinion, comments, and feedback are never requested in return.
 This one-way communication is a surefire way to kill intranet adoption.

 There are endless tools on your intranet that can open that two-way communication channel to build collaboration and community through your intranet.
 A few powerful and popular collaboration tools are:

-- Team/Department Sites & Project Management Sites: to create areas were team members and project members have a dedicated space to collaborate.
+- Team/Department Sites & Project Management Sites: to create areas where team members and project members have a dedicated space to collaborate.

 - Online Training: building training directly on your intranet with multi-media resources, online tests, and course scheduling allows employees to learn and grow on your intranet.

-Some simple and rewarding ways to add fun to your intranet is simply through recognizing and rewarding your employees with:
+Some simple and rewarding ways to add fun to your intranet is simply by recognizing and rewarding your employees with:

 - Buy & Sell Exchange: an internal Craigslist for your employees

-- Recipe Exchange: for the foodies and experimentalist
+- Recipe Exchange: for the foodies and experimentalists

-Incorporating FUN into your intranet is simple and there are so many ways to do this to engage employees and improve intranet adoption.
-Here at Intranet Connection, we update our intranet with a seasonal or timely intranet design/theme that most times involves Photoshopping employees onto different bodies or objects – all in good spirits and all for FUN.
+Incorporating FUN into your intranet is simple, and there are so many ways to do the same to engage employees and improve intranet adoption.
+Here at IC, we update our intranet with a seasonal or timely intranet design/theme that most times involves Photoshopping employees onto different bodies or objects – all in good spirits and all for FUN.